balajialg/Datahub-Test-Repo/troubleshoot.md

 **What should I do if there is a package conflict?**

 Try to move to the previous version of the package to see if the conflict exists.
 If it still exists, try resolving the dependencies manually by installing the required packages.
-If you get stuck, do reach out to us.
-We will find a version of the package that works well with other packages in the hub.

 **What should I do if my kernel dies?**

 As a rule of thumb, restart the kernel whenever it dies.
-This should solve a majority of the issues
+This should work for the most cases.

 **What should I do if I am getting RStudio Initialization Error: Error occurred during transmission error.**